mdodovic/SymPyCAP/documentation1.md

 #### Modified Nodal Analysis

-SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.\
 <ins> *MNA variables:* </ins> node voltages and currents which cannot be expressed in terms of node voltages.
 * Node voltages are labeled by V1, V2, V3...
 * V0 = 0 by default
 * Currents are labeled by I"ID" ("ID" specifies a circuit element).

-##   Units

-All quantities are in the International System of Units (SI).

 ## Electric Circuit